 American Academy of Child and Adolescent Psychiatry (AACAP)

-This section of the AACAP website addresses two very common concerns of parents: Attention Deficit/Hyperactivity Disorder (an over-diagnosed and over-medicated disorder) and Kids & Pop Culture.
+This section of the AACAP website addresses several common concerns of parents: Attention Deficit/Hyperactivity Disorder (an over-diagnosed and over-medicated disorder), medications, Kids & Pop Culture, etc..
 Well worth exploring.

 Community-Based (Nonprofit) Organizations